Solitaire Guide: Tips on How to Win Solitaire

 This might seem counter-intuitive, but trying to complete a single pile is not always the best strategy.
 If given the choice of maintaining two piles or combining them into a single pile, the best strategy is most often to leave them separated.
 Unless combining them will reveal a hidden card beneath the first pile, then combining them might make sense.

 Leaving the piles separated gives you a large choice of sets to build on, which is especially great when working through the card waste.
+So if you could slide a 7♠-6♥ run onto the 8♦ but it flips no hidden card, leave them apart, and the 8♦ can still take a black 7 while the 6♥ still wants a black 5.

 It might be tempting to build piles on the tableau, but doing so can actually be hurtful to the game.
 When doing so, you end up locking cards of different colors behind the pile, which makes you end up in a situation where you can't win a game because your cards are locked behind a pile.
 Our advice is only to move cards if it reveals a hidden card below or if you have a good reason for it.
+It's perfectly legal to slide a red 9♥ onto a black 10♠, but if that move flips nothing and serves no plan, you've just locked the 9♥ away for no gain.

 6. Always turn over hidden cards after a move